CARS

 $2,500/mo

-Tax status: CARS is intended to be organized as a Texas nonprofit corporation pursuing 501(c)(4) tax-exempt status.
+Tax status: CARS is a Texas nonprofit corporation that intends to operate as a tax-exempt social welfare organization under Section 501(c)(4) of the Internal Revenue Code.
 Contributions are not tax-deductible as charitable contributions for federal income tax purposes.
 Please consult your tax advisor.

 Leadership

-The Board oversees coalition decisions, coordinates with legal counsel, and manages communications among members.
-Decisions are made by majority vote; the Chair holds a casting vote in the event of deadlock.
-Founding directors will be named here.
+The Board oversees coalition decisions, coordinates with legal counsel, and manages communications among participants.

 Chair · Board of Directors